vaibhavttnd/vaibhav-jmeter/LoadTesting-README.txt

 	b) Creates the JMeter master server and prints its Public IP.
 	c) Calculates the number of slaves to be created according to the number of slaves already running.
 	d) Calculates the number of users for each slave.
-	e) Executes each test according to the parameters specified in testproperties.sh
+	e) Executes each test according to the parameters specified in JMetertestproperties.sh
 	f) Each test is checked for its Success Rate.
 The job is aborted if any test fails to pass the Threshold.

 10. The URL of the HTML report and the Success Rate of the test is displayed.